-Kathryn Atamanchuk, P.Eng., MBA, PMP, FEC is an Engineer-in-Residence and the Industry Partnerships Facilitator for the Faculty of Engineering at the University of Manitoba.
-She earned both her B.Sc.
-(Mech Eng) and MBA degrees at the University of Manitoba.
+Kathryn Atamanchuk, P.Eng., MBA, PMP, FEC is an Engineer-in-Residence and the Industry Partnerships Facilitator for the Price Faculty of Engineering at the University of Manitoba.
+She earned her B.Sc.
+(Mech Eng), MBA, and MSc.
+(Biosystems Eng) degrees at the University of Manitoba.
 Kathryn holds a Project Management Professional designation with the Project Management Institute.
 She has also received Foundation certification in PRINCE2.

 Prior to joining the University of Manitoba, Kathryn worked at StandardAero for 13 years in roles such as Service Engineer, Project Engineer, Engineering Manager, and finally as Director of Engineering Services.
-In her capacity as an Engineer-in-Residence at the University, Kathryn supports Manitoba's Aero-Engine Test sector through delivery of industry related courses and facilitation of research initiatives between the University and industry partners.
+In her capacity as an Engineer-in-Residence at the University, Kathryn supports Manitoba's Aero-Engine Test and Advanced Digital Manufacturing sectors through delivery of industry related courses and facilitation of research initiatives between the University and industry partners.
 Kathryn is also actively involved in several committees as part of the Engineers Geoscientists Manitoba.